ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: trigger_input

-    This attribute specifies the source of the trigger for which the switch  device can wait when processing a scan list.
+    This property specifies the source of the trigger for which the switch  device can wait when processing a scan list.
 The switch device waits for  a trigger when it encounters a semi-colon in a scan list.
 When the trigger  occurs, the switch device advances to the next entry in the scan list.

     The following table lists the characteristics of this property.